horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 ** It's free.** The list of countries which offer free college education is quite short.
 Romania is in _really good_ company here, with the likes of Norway, Germany, France, Sweeden, Finland etc. There are also no strings attached.
 No staying in the country for X years, no contributing back to society in any way, in fact.

 ** The competition is doing it.** Students in other western countries, India, China, Japan etc. generally don't work during their studies.
 They might TA, do light administrative work, or part time work in seasonal industries etc., but nothing as intense as holding a tech job.
 And in the long run, they might be the _competition_.
-Whether directly, as in a [globally distributed workforce](https://en.wikipedia.org/wiki/Distributed_workforce), or more indirectly, as Romania not being able to keep it's IT industry up to snuff with the global requirements.
-When outsourcing projects become maintaining machine learning systems rather than more traditional line-of-business applications, since the outsourcers have moved to _The Next Big Thing_, this might be a problem.
+Whether directly, as in a [globally distributed workforce](https://en.wikipedia.org/wiki/Distributed_workforce).
+Or more indirectly, as in Romania not being able to keep its IT industry up to snuff with the global requirements.
+What's hot right now in Sillicon Valley might just be what the outsourcing industry will be busy maintaining and improving in 10 years time.

 **Work is work.** It's not all hands on experience, mentorship from senior colleagues and personal growth.
 It's also boring meetings, deadlines, bad colleagues, dependence on coffee, no more coffee in the building, commutes through [this](http://www.hotnews.ro/stiri-administratie_locala-21361934-foto-cauzele-aglomeratiei-infernale-din-metrou-trenurile-nu-mai-fac-fata-intr-oras-paralizat-suprafata-subteran.htm) or [this](http://observator.tv/social/trafic-aglomerat-la-iesirile-din-capitala-trasee-alternative-149882.html).
-You might end up stuck on a legacy project, where you won't learn anything useful, and worse, you'll learn bad habits which are hard to shake off later.
-Finally, you'll be at the bottom of the totem pole.
+You might end up stuck on a legacy project, where you won't learn anything useful, or worse, you'll learn bad habits which are hard to shake off later.
+Some shops eschew basic things like source control, let alone TDD, microservices or whatever the hot new thing everybody _needs_ to know.
+Finally, you'll be at the bottom of the totem pole, in whatever organization you're part of.
+Not fun.

 Some Alternatives
 ---